-Right where that hatch is, going down to the forward fire room.
-We called them snipes.
-The engineers were called snipes, okay?
-There'd be a snipe with his head stuck up as soon as the baker went back in there, somebody would grab him a couple of loaves of that hot bread.
-Back down in the hole.
-That was common place.
+That hatch is going down to the forward fire room.
+We called the [engineers] snipes.
+There'd be a snipe [that would stick his head up the hatch and] as soon as the baker [left], [a snipe] would grab a couple of loaves of hot bread and go back down the hole.
+That was [pretty] common.

 Topside, my name is Hoot Gibson.
-I'm a member of the volunteer staff at Patriots Point, assigned to USS Laffey.
-I served, actually, from '56 to '62, and I spent 37 months onboard a ship just like Laffey.
-Laid out exactly like Laffey.
-I was aboard the USS Rich, and I was staying, my home port was Norfolk, Virginia.
-And I went aboard the Rich in May of 1957, and I served 37 months aboard the Rich.
-I was a fire control technician, and what that is, is we acquired the targets, put the guns on the target, and fired those big guns.
+I'm a member of the volunteer staff at Patriots Point, [and I'm] assigned to the USS Laffey.
+I served [in the U.S. Navy] from 1956 to 1962.
+I spent 37 months aboard a ship laid out exactly like the USS Laffey called the USS Rich [docked in] Norfolk, Virginia.
+I was a fire control technician.
+We acquired the targets, put the guns on the target and fired those big guns.
 I was lucky.
-I missed Korea, I was too young for Korea, and then I got out just as Vietnam got started.
-They tried to get me to back.
-I said, oh no, y'all done started a war now.
-I had a pleasure cruise.
+I was too young for Korea, and then I got out [of the Navy] just as Vietnam got started.
+They tried to get me to come back.
+I said, no [because you started] a war now.
+[My time on the USS Rich was like] a pleasure cruise.

-Laffey was commissioned February the 8th, 1944.
-An Allen M. Sumner class destroyer.
-When she was launched, she displaced 2200 tons.
-After she was fitted out and loaded with everything, she probably displaced 35, 3800 tons.
-She's 376 feet long.
-She's 41 feet wide on her beam.
-Fully loaded, she carries a 17 foot draft.
-That means she's 17 feet down in the water.
-She's powered by two steam turbine engine systems.
-They were very fast.
-Rough ridin', there was never a calm sea with a destroyer.
+[The USS] Laffey was commissioned on February 8, 1944.
+[It was an] Allen M. Sumner class destroyer.
+When she was launched, she displaced 2200 tons [of water].
+After she was outfitted and loaded with [all the equipment and supplies], she probably displaced [about] 3800 tons of water.
+She was 376 feet long and 41 feet wide on her beam.
+Fully loaded, she carried a 17- foot draft which means she [sat] 17 feet down in the water.
+She was powered by two steam turbine engine systems [that made her] very fast.
+It was [a rough ride], there was never a calm sea with a destroyer.

-Can't use salt water, and ya can't drink salt water, so you gotta have fresh water.
-This evaporator would take on seawater, evaporate it into steam, and then condense it back into fresh water for the boilers.
-So that would make somewhere around a 1000 gallons an hour.
-Operating with an aircraft carrier at high speed and using all the fresh water.
-We had water to cook with and water to drink, but the showers and the laundry and all that was shut down.
+[You can't use or drink salt water, you have to have fresh water].
+This evaporator [takes in the] seawater, evaporates it into steam, and then condenses it back into fresh water for the boilers.
+This would [provide us] somewhere around a 1000 gallons [of fresh water] an hour.
+[We operated] an aircraft carrier at high speed and used the fresh water to cook with and to drink.
+For showers and the laundry, [the fresh water] was shut down.

-I might explain something to ya.
-Now, I told you these ships weren't crew friendly.
-It was common place for these ships to roll back and forth, like this.
-Sometimes as much as 50%.
-Back one side of zero to the other, but it was normal for 30, 35%.
-It didn't take much sea for it to roll like.
-Plus, it was doing this.
-Diving under the water.
-Those cooks and mess cooks would take a big pan of beans, for instance.
-Hook it in their belt just like this, and come down that ladder, put it on that steam line and never spill a drop.
-That's the barbershop, and I can tell you that when you went in there.
-You didn't tell him how to cut it, because he didn't know how to cut it anyway.
-You just sat down there and he cut it.
-But everybody looked just alike when they came out, but it was free.
+These ships weren't crew friendly as it was common place for these ships to roll back and forth, sometimes as much as 50 degrees.
+[It would roll back to one side of zero and then to the other side, but it was [typical] for [it to roll back and forth at 30 or 35 degrees].
+It didn't take much [of a rough] sea for it to roll back and forth.
+Plus, it [also rocked forward and back], diving under the water.
+The mess cooks would take a big pan of beans for instance, and hook it into their belts, come down the ladder, put it on that steam line and never spill a drop.
+[There's] the barbershop.
+I can tell you that [you didn't tell him how to cut your hair when you went in there] because [the barber] didn't know how to cut it anyway.
+You just sat there and he cut it.
+Everybody [would come out looking the same], but it was free.